Police Act 1996: Part IV Complaints, disciplinary proceedings etc.

 Sections 65 to 88 concern the rules of the Police Complaints Authority, handling complaints made against the police, and procedures for disciplinary hearings and dismissal of officers.

 Part V Miscellaneous and General

 Section 89(1) creates the offence of assaulting a constable in the execution of his duty.
 Subsequently, the Assaults on Emergency Workers (Offences) Act 2018 increased the maximum sentence on summary conviction to 12 months.

+Repealed enactments

+Section 103(3) of the act repealed 19 enactments and revoked 14 instruments, listed in parts I and II, and part III of schedule 9 to the act, respectively.